KgitWH21/cereus_limnic_efo_novel_os/story/canon/chapters/chapter_06_the_monument.md

 **CASUALTY REPORT:**
 *   **Scorch:** Blown back.
 Status: Disoriented.
 *   **Shade:** Thrown to knees.
 Status: Functional.
+*  **Cadence:** A red crater in the coral.
+Status: Liquified.
 *   **Zima:** **CRITICAL**.

 **INCIDENT ANALYSIS:**
-Zima stood her ground.
-Mistake.
+Our enemy was defeated, but an ally took a hit.
+I saw her, Zima, that innocent civilian stand her ground.
 The edge of the blast impacted her position.
 No vocalization.
-Impact sound: Wet/Heavy.
-Subject Zima spun—physics akin to a ragdoll in a hurricane—and impacted the stone steps.
+Impact sound: Heavy/Splotch.
+Zima spun— physics akin to a ragdoll in a hurricane— and impacted the stone steps.

 > **SCORCH:** "Zima!"

 **POST-ACTION OBSERVATION:**
 Sun lowered his hand.
-Turn rate was mechanical.
-He observed the casualty.
-Blood is staining the ancient stone darker.

-> **SUN:** "Collateral.
-Acceptable."
+He stood on the flat top of the risen monument making waves.
+His head tilted toward the west in waiting.

 **CONCLUSION:**
-The family unit is not merely broken.
-It is pulverized.
+The family unit was pulverized.
-I am looking at Scorch scrambling towards Zima.
-I am looking at Cadence laughing silently at the sky.
-I am looking at the brother who has become a god of destruction.
+Scorch scrambled toward Zima.
+Sun shined down, having become a god of destruction.

-**GAME STATE:**
-Checkmate.